davidchesnut/sp-general-docs/docs/how-to-add-a-security-trim-snippet-in-sharepoint-2013.md

-> [!Note]
+> [!NOTE]
 > These are the default settings, which can be changed for any given scope, such as a site collection, site, list, or item.

 For example, if you set a Security Trim panel to **Show to authors**, by default content inside that panel is visible to users in the Members group and the Owners group.